nyu-projects/TOR-network-simulator/README.md

 ## Marut

 This repo implements Marut, an experimental Congestion Control transport protocol for the [TOR network](https://www.torproject.org/).
-The implementation is done over a TOR simulation built over a discrete event network simulator [ns-3](https://www.nsnam.org/) forked from [here](https://github.com/tschorsch/nstor)
+The implementation is using a TOR simulation built over a discrete event network simulator [ns-3](https://www.nsnam.org/) forked from [here](https://github.com/tschorsch/nstor)

+Improvements for downloads in both 'Bulk' and 'Web' modes are shown for 2 different kind of network topologies, a Tree topology and a dumbbell topology.

 ### Setup
 git clone https://github.com/ambujojha/nstor.git